-Here is Covey’s illustration of the 7 Habits:
+Here is Covey’s illustration of the 7 Habits of Highly Effective People:

 Habit 7: Sharpen the Saw

-The final habit is the habit of continuous improvement.
+Lastly, is Habit 7 – the habit of continuous improvement.
 As Covey puts it:

 “Suppose you were to come upon someone in the woods working feverishly to saw down a tree.